pergolafabio/Hikvision-Addons/hikvision-sdk/docs/DEVELOPMENT.md

 # Development guide (for x86/64 only)

-The current setup only works for x86/x64 system, and has been tested on a Linux OS.
+The current setup only works for x86/x64 system due to the HikVision SDK native libraries used, and has been tested on a Linux OS (Linux Mint).

+## Requirements

+- Python 3.8
+- (optional) A fresh [virtualenv](https://docs.python.org/3/library/venv.html) for this project

+## Instructions
 After having cloned the repository, run the following commands from the `hikvision-sdk` directory.

 - Install the required packages